 Russia-Ukraine War: What to know on Russia’s war in Ukraine

-Here’s a look at key things to know about the conflict:
+Here’s a look at key things to know about the conflict Saturday:

-A day earlier, Ukrainian officials similarly said Russian artillery fire and airstrikes had prevented residents from leaving.
+Ukrainian officials said Russian artillery fire and airstrikes prevented residents from evacuating the eastern city of Volnovakha and the southeast port city of Mariupol.
 Putin accused Ukraine of sabotaging the effort.

 DIRECTLY WITNESSED OR CONFIRMED BY THE ASSOCIATED PRESS

-In Mariupol, Associated Press journalists saw doctors make futile attempts to save wounded children.
-Pharmacies ran bare and hundreds of thousands of people faced food and water shortages in freezing weather.
+Russia’s days-long assault has caused growing misery in Mariupol, where AP journalists witnessed doctors make unsuccessful attempts to save the lives of wounded children, pharmacies ran bare and hundreds of thousands of people faced food and water shortages in freezing weather.

 In Irpin, near Kyiv, a sea of people on foot and even in wheelbarrows trudged over the remains of a destroyed bridge to cross a river and leave the city.
 Assisted by Ukrainian soldiers, they lugged pets, infants, purses and flimsy bags stuffed with minimal possessions.
 Some of the weak and elderly were carried along the path in blankets and carts.